InFog/evaldojunior.com/_posts/2023-11-21-large-backlogs.md

 "Improve the endpoint's response" is too vague, even with a nice description.
 This is the kind of change/improvement one does while working on the endpoint or don't.
-Creating a ticket for "later" is just whishful thinking and can actually have the side effect of demotivating people when then look at the huge and out of control backlog.
+Creating a ticket for "later" is just whishful thinking and can actually have the side effect of demotivating people when they look at the huge and out of control backlog.

 Keep your backlogs tidy.
 Keep your team happy.